Analyzing Exhaust Emissions

-An engine's combustion efficiency can be analyzed by measuring the levels of five different gases in the exhaust stream.
+An engine's combustion is analyzed by measuring the levels of five gases in the exhaust stream.
 The five gases we monitor are HC, NOx , CO, CO2 , and O2 .
 Carbon dioxide or CO2 is the product of perfect combustion.
 Unfortunately, even CO2 is considered a greenhouse gas.
-The greenhouse gases are carbon dioxide, nitrous oxide, methane and chlorofluorocarbons.
+The greenhouse gases are carbon dioxide, nitrous oxide, methane, and chlorofluorocarbons.

-By monitoring these five gases we have a good idea of what's going on inside and sometimes outside the combustion chamber.
-Three of these are considered pollutants; HC's, NOx , and CO.
+By monitoring these five gases, we know what's happening inside and sometimes outside the combustion chamber.
+HC's, NOx , and CO are considered pollutants.

-HC's or hydrocarbons are left over, unburned fuel found in the cylinder after incomplete combustion.
+HC's or hydrocarbons are leftover, unburned fuel found in the cylinder after incomplete combustion.
 All engines have a little excess fuel left over after ignition; the question is how much is acceptable.
-Rich air fuel mixtures result in elevated HC's because there's too much fuel in the mixture.
-Too lean of an air fuel ratio will also cause excessive HC's in exhaust emissions.
-This is called lean burn and results from the misfire caused by insufficient fuel in the mixture.
+Rich air-fuel mixtures result in elevated HCs because the mixture has too much fuel.
+Too lean of an air-fuel ratio will also cause excessive HCs in exhaust emissions.
+This problem is called lean burn and results from the misfire caused by insufficient fuel in the mixture.
 Unburned fuel entering the catalytic converter overheats and damages the substrate.

-NOx or oxides of nitrogen are the result of high temperatures in the combustion chamber.
-Oxygen and nitrogen combine in the combustion chamber at temperatures of 2500° F or greater to create this pollutant.
-Both oxygen and nitrogen enter the combustion chamber, the key is to keep cylinder temperatures below this crucial 2500° F to prevent the production of this harmful gas.
-NOx is considered a pollutant and causes smog.
-Anything that results in higher than normal cylinder temperatures like an overheating engine, faulty EGR valve, and lean air fuel ratios aid in the creation of NOx.
+NOx High temperatures in the combustion chamber cause NOx or oxides of nitrogen.
+Oxygen and nitrogen combine in the combustion chamber at 2500° F or higher temperatures to create this pollutant.
+Both oxygen and nitrogen enter the combustion chamber; the key is to keep cylinder temperatures below this crucial 2500° F to prevent producing this harmful gas.
+NOx is a pollutant that causes smog.
+An overheating engine, faulty EGR valve, and a lean air-fuel ratio aid in creating NOx.